 - Antacids to prevent further damage to the stomach lining and esophagus due to nausea and vomiting

-- Deworming is typically done as part of parvo treatment because the presence of intestinal parasites can increase the damage caused by parvo and hinder recovery.
+- Deworming because the presence of intestinal parasites can increase the damage caused by parvo and hinder recovery

 Other treatments may be recommended depending on the dog's condition and the veterinarian's professional opinion.
 These may include anti-inflammatory drugs, antiviral drugs, plasma transfusions, and more.
 In addition, lab work will need to be repeated periodically to monitor the dog's overall condition.

 If your dog is being treated for parvovirus, expect a hospital stay of about a week, give or take.
 Be prepared for a significant cost (several hundred to thousands of dollars, depending on the case).
-In general, the survival rate with proper treatment is about 70 percent to 80 percent.
+In general, the survival rate with proper treatment is about 70 to 90 percent.

-Once a dog has recovered from parvo, the treatment is not quite over yet.
+Once a dog has recovered from parvo, attentive care must continue.
 It is important to finish any course of antibiotics that your vet has prescribed.
 Your vet might also recommend continuing anti-nausea and/or anti-diarrhea drugs for a few days.

 It is a good idea to bathe your dog well during and after the recovery process.
-Your dog will continue to shed parvovirus for about a month after recovery.
-Therefore, he should not be allowed in any public areas for that time period.
-In addition, he should be kept away from puppies and unvaccinated dogs.
+Your dog will continue to shed parvovirus for up to 2 weeks after recovery.
+Therefore, it should not be allowed in any public areas for that time.
+In addition, it should be kept away from puppies and unvaccinated dogs.

-Because parvo is such a deadly and contagious disease, prevention is of grave importance.
+Because parvo is such a deadly and contagious disease, prevention is crucial.
 Here's how to protect your dog or puppy from parvo:

 - Vaccinate your puppies and adult dogs.
-Be sure you see your vet regularly and that you report any signs of illness in a timely manner.
+Be sure you see your vet regularly and that you report any signs of illness promptly.

-Because parvovirus is highly contagious to other dogs, measures must be taken to decontaminate areas where a parvo positive dog has been.
+Because parvovirus is highly contagious to other dogs, measures must be taken to decontaminate areas where a parvo positive dog has spent any time.